GAZ: Postwar period

 At that time, GAZ engineers worked to develop an all-new car model to enter production once hostilities ended.
 Called the GAZ-M20 Pobeda (Victory), this affordably-priced sedan with streamlined, fastback styling, entered production in 1946 and was produced by GAZ until 1958.
 (Licensed production under the name Warszawa continued in Polish FSO until the 1970s).
 It was the first Soviet car with electric windshield wipers (rather than mechanical- or vacuum-operated ones).

 GAZ also made GAZ-12 ZIM, GAZ-21 and GAZ-24 Volga and the luxury cars GAZ-13 and GAZ-14 Chaika.
 The ZIM was the first GAZ car to feature the leaping deer hood ornament.
-The GAZ-21 made its public debut in 1955, with a three cars on a demonstration drive from Moscow to the Crimea, two automatic models and a manual.
+The GAZ-21 made its public debut in 1955, with three cars on a demonstration drive from Moscow to the Crimea, two automatic models and a manual.
 It was launched in 1956 and became a symbol of the whole Soviet epoch.
 The car offered front seats able to fold flat and came standard with cigarette lighter and a radio at a time when most American-built cars did not have a radio.
 A small number of Volgas with the 195 hp Chaika engine, automatic transmission, and power steering were built for the KGB as the M23, 603 were built in 1962–1970.
 As the car's leading engineer Boris Dekhtyar recalled, the new version of the Volga had improved brake pads and reached a higher top speed of over 170 km/h; it was well received.
 The new engine produced 195 h.p. at 4,400 rpm.